pydicom/pynetdicom/README.rst

 The main user class is ``AE``, which is used to represent a DICOM Application Entity.
 Once the ``AE`` has been created you would typically either:

-- Start the application as an SCP using ``AE.start()`` and wait for incoming association requests
+- Start the application as an SCP by specifying the presentation contexts that you will support, then calling ``AE.start()`` and waiting for incoming association requests
-- Use the application as an SCU by requesting an association with a peer SCP via the ``AE.associate(addr, port)`` method, which returns an ``Association`` thread.
+- Use the application as an SCU by specifying the presentation contexts you want the peer SCP to support, then requesting an association via the ``AE.associate(addr, port)`` method, which returns an ``Association`` thread.